matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 42: You have been hired as a consultant to a startup in the Internet of Things (IoT) space.
 The startup will stream large volumes of data into GCP.
 The data needs to be filtered, transformed, and analyzed before being stored in GCP Datastore.
-A good option for the stream processing component is:**
+A good option for the stream processing component is?**

-- :white_check_mark: **Cloud Dataflow**
+- :white_check_mark: **Cloud Dataflow.**
-- Dataproc
+- Dataproc.
-- Cloud Interconnect
+- Cloud Interconnect.
-- Cloud Endpoints
+- Cloud Endpoints.

 ```
 * Cloud Dataflow allows for stream and batch processing of data and is well suited for this kind of ETL work.